vd-wro/VD26/docs/01_project_overview.md

 This is the primary operational phase, a loop where the robot continuously checks and adapts to its environment:

 * **Orientation Correction (Continuous):**
-  * The **MPU-6050** provides real-time orientation data
+  * The **MPU-6050** provides real-time orientation data.
   * This data is fed into a dedicated PID (Proportional-Integral-Derivative) controller, which compensates for any rotational drift, ensuring the robot maintains a stable and straight heading throughout its trajectory.
+  * To correct the **MPU-6050's accumulated offset**, in the Obstacle Challenge, the robot uses the rear wall to reset its yaw angle.
+On the other hand, in the Open Challenge, it uses the robot's parallel distance to the wall.
 * **Obstacle Detection and Evasion (Conditional):**
   * While maintaining trajectory, the **PixyCam 2.1** constantly scans the path ahead for obstacles.
-  * If an obstacle is detected within the predefined **Region of Interest (ROI)** of the camera's field of view.
+  * If an obstacle is detected within the predefined **Region of Interest (ROI)** of the camera's field of view:
     * **Evasion Maneuver:** the robot turns until the obstacle is no longer detected within the PixyCam's ROI.
-In conjunction, the front diagonal ultrasonic sensors may detect a short distance to a wall.
     * **Re-acquisition of Trajectory:** following an evasion maneuver, the robot re-establishes its MPU-based trajectory correction.
 Concurrently, side ultrasonic sensors are utilized to assist in re-centering the robot on its intended path.

 ### 3. **Completion Phase:**

 * The robot transitions to this phase after completing the required number of laps.
   * **Parking Maneuver:** the robot initiates a search for designated magenta walls that define the parking lot.
-Upon detection, it executes a pre-calculated parking maneuver to conclude the mission.
+Upon detection, it executes a pre-calculated parking maneuver to conclude the challenge.

 ---